instinctual/partytime/README.md

 https://youtu.be/4w36Qi4Bhsg
 #
 ## Important Installation info:
+`xmlstarlet` is a required package.
+The INSTALL.sh script will automatically prompt to install this via the internet.
+If this is not desired, manually install the `xmlstarlet` RPM prior to running PartyTime installer.

 You must configure your partytime.conf file and reboot.
-PartyTime will not work as you see in the video until you have done this.
+PartyTime will not work until you have done this.
 #

 ## Installation